sybilhoangRG/support.balsamiq.com/content/ui101/controls/tables.md

 ![](//media.balsamiq.com/img/support/tutorials/ui101/espn-tables.png)

-Tables like the one below with actions, links, and buttons are common in enterprise, CRM, and other business applications *([image source](https://uxdesign.cc/designing-better-tables-for-enterprise-applications-f9ef545e9fbd))*:
+Tables [like the one below](https://uxdesign.cc/designing-better-tables-for-enterprise-applications-f9ef545e9fbd) with actions, links, and buttons are common in enterprise, CRM, and other business applications:

 ![](//media.balsamiq.com/img/support/tutorials/ui101/enterprise-tables.png)